Hiking Trails in Niagara Falls

 Difficulty: Easy

 If you want to get close to the powerful Niagara River without the challenging hike, the White Water Walk is perfect.
-The boardwalk is easily accessible for everyone and takes you right to the edge of the Niagara Rapids - the same rushing waters you see from the hiking trails at Niagara Glen and Whirlpool.
+The boardwalk is easily accessible for everyone and takes you right to the edge of the Niagara Rapids - the same rushing waters you see from the hiking trails at Niagara Glen.
 The sight of this quarter mile stretch of the Niagara River will take your breath away!

 Good to know: This is a ticketed Niagara Parks attraction, so you'll need to buy tickets.

-Heartland Forest Trail
+Heartland Forest

 Difficulty: Easy